-- Moderna: the full dose (100 mcg) is recommended for adults 70 years of age and older, while a half dose (50 mcg) is recommended for those less than 70 years of age. - Pfizer-BioNTech: the full dose (30 mcg) is recommended for all booster doses. - Pediatric Pfizer-BioNTech: a dose of (10mcg) should be given for a third dose for eligible children ages 5-11 who are immunocompromised.
+- Moderna: the full dose (100 mcg) is recommended for adults 70 years of age and older, while a half dose (50 mcg) is recommended for those less than 70 years of age; however, a 100 mcg dose may be preferred, based on clinical discretion. - Pfizer-BioNTech (12+ formulation): the full dose (30 mcg) is recommended for all booster doses for individuals 12+.
+14 - Pediatric Pfizer-BioNTech: a dose of (10mcg) should be given for eligible children ages 5-11. - Moderna (0.10mg/mL): 25mcg dose should be given for a third dose for eligible infants/children ages 6 months to 5 years who are immunocompromised

-66. What is the process for pharmacies when administering doses for residents of retirement homes, elderly living in other congregate settings or residents of LTC homes within these settings?
+70. What is the process for pharmacies when administering doses for residents of retirement homes, elderly living in other congregate settings or residents of LTC homes within these settings?